anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 Guarded actions are terms of type `GuardedAction`, which encapsulates the following components:

-- A _guard function_ of type `Trigger I H -> EngineEnvironment S I M H -> Maybe (GuardOutput A L X)`, where the _trigger_ of type `Trigger I H` is a term that captures the message received.
+- A _guard function_ of type `Trigger I H -> EngineEnvironment S I M H -> GuardOutput A L X`, where the _trigger_ of type `Trigger I H` is a term that captures the message received.
 This trigger can include the received message or timers that have elapsed during the engine's operation.
-Guards return data of type `R` if the condition is met.
+Guards return data of type `GuardOutput A L X` if the condition is met.
   That data serves as input for the corresponding action.

-- An _action_ of type `Action S I M H R O C`, where the new type parameters `O` denote the type of outgoing messages, and `C` signifies the type encoding the engine instances to be created.
+- An _action_ of type `Action S I M H A L X O C`, where the new type parameters `O` denote the type of outgoing messages, and `C` signifies the type encoding the engine instances to be created.